Article Categories

 fig = plt.figure()

-# set the timer interval 5000 milliseconds
+# Set the timer interval to 5000 milliseconds (5 seconds)

-timer = fig.canvas.new_timer(interval = 5000)
+timer = fig.canvas.new_timer(interval=5000)

 timer.add_callback(plt.close)